FUE in Toronto: Not Only for Hair Restoration, but Fixes Hair Transplants Too

 The scarring from FUT methods may be more conspicuous than the thinning hair that a patient was trying to conceal.
 Scar tissue is made from collagen that doesn’t behave like skin.
 It doesn’t have hair follicles, and therefore won’t grow hair.
 The blood supply in scars can be poor as well, which makes implanting new hair grafts tricky, but not impossible.
 FUE success will depend on the size and condition of the scar tissue that it’s performed on.
 A private consultation with a Toronto Hair Transplant Clinic FUE specialist will provide you with the essential information needed to determine the best treatment path to take regarding your particular situation.

 The FUE methods from decades ago utilized sizeable grafts, which caused large punch scars coupled with an artificial appearance.
-And when performed by a doctor lacking in skill and artistry, a low and unnatural hairline can result as well.
+And when hair transplant is performed by a doctor lacking in skill and artistry, a low and unnatural hairline can result as well.

 The inability of grafts to “take” might occur because of too much tension in the scalp, inadequate blood flow, or transected, damaged grafts.
 Ideally, skin that is not too taut, but has elasticity is a preferred palette on which to work for a skilled and experienced surgeon.